deniztraka/dtworldz.multiplayer-turn-based-strategy/README.md

 ## Feature List
 - Lobby System
-- Players are able to join the lobby/game with room id
+- Players can join the lobby/game with room ID
-- Only game owner can start the game
+- Only the game owner can start the game
-- Option to create room up to 5 players including single player
+- Option to create room for up to 5 players including single player
 - Chat system in lobby
-- Turn-based game play
+- Turn-based gameplay
-- Path finding
+- Pathfinding
 - Movement system based on dynamically calculated cost of tiles
 - Simple Procedural Generation of Game World
+- Different character playstyle focusing on exploration (minimum combat)]

+### Attributes System
+- More strength means more max health.
+- Dexterity makes the character quicker while moving but makes the character hungry quicker.
+- Intelligence provides better use of resources.
+It has bigger effects on health regain than the other attributes.

+### Hunger System
+Less hungry characters will gain more health on every turn.
+Intelligence and Dexterity have meaningful effects on the character's hunger decay Intelligence provides better management of resources so the character will lose fewer hunger points each turn.
+Dexterity means quick metabolism, which means losing more hunger points each turn.

+### Traits System
+- Swimming allows moving on Water tiles.
+Requires ->  30 Dexterity, 5 Strength
+- Climbing allows moving on Mountain tiles.
+Requires -> 30 Dexterity, 30 Strength
+- Pathfinding allows moving on Forest tiles. requires -> 15 Intelligence, 20 Dexterity

+### 5 Different Characters
+#### The Tactical Guardian: Tough and strategic, with high health and efficient recovery, but slower movement.
+Strength 35, Dexterity: 15, Intelligence 35

+#### The Agile Scout: Fast and agile, adept at navigating Forests and Water.
+Strength 10, Dexterity: 40, Intelligence 30

+#### The Energetic Ranger: Swift and versatile, capable in Forests and Waters, with decent resource management.
+Strength 25, Dexterity: 45, Intelligence 20

+#### The Mighty Mountaineer: Strong and resilient, excels in Climbing and has high health.
+Strength 40, Dexterity: 30, Intelligence 5

+#### The Wise Survivor: Balanced and resourceful, good at managing health, hunger, and energy.
+Strength 20, Dexterity: 20, Intelligence 40

 # ToDo List
-- Different character play style focusing on exploration (minimum combat)
+- Animal Hunting
+- Resource Gathering and Regeneration
 - Treasures
 - Traps
-- Different kind of enemies
+- Different kinds of enemies
-- Animal Hunting
-- Resource Gathering and Regeneration
 - Villages
 - Advanced Procedurally generated game world
 - Different Biomes